 AgeLinc continues to research outside grants that fit its mission and will investigate potential partnerships with other AAA's and organizations with similar goals for funding and joint programming possibilities.
-AgeLinc will continue to grow its minority engagement services by expanding the outreach of the AgeLinc diversity programming and adding initiatives for LGBTQ+ seniors.
+In addition, AgeLinc will continue to grow its minority engagement services by expanding the outreach of the AgeLinc Diversity Taskforce and adding initiatives for LGBTQ+ seniors.
 With new branding as "PrideLinc", the organization has partnered with other local, regional and state LGBTQ+ allies to expand access to services to this minority population.
-In addition, the CEO serves on the OUTAging Committee and IPHA's HIV & Aging Policy Corps to continue to be a voice for LGBTQ+ seniors in PSA 07.